 As much of a paradise as Coron is for divers, El Nido is a paradise for, well, everyone else.
 Situated on the northern coast of Palawan, El Nido is a paradise for island hoppers, snorkelers, and swimmers.
 Here, you can embark on one of several island hopping tours, which take you around to different uninhabited islands in the area to swim, sunbathe, and explore.
 These different tours are extremely affordable and offer visitors a chance to see hidden lagoons, majestic, fjord-like viewpoints, marine life, and clear water for miles.

-El Nido is fairly difficult to get to.
+One of the most important things to know before visiting El Nido is that it’s fairly difficult to get to.
 To arrive here, you either need to fly to Puerto Princesa and take a 5-hour van, or fly into Coron and take a boat.
 Either way, it’s a worthwhile trek to see some of the Philippines’ most vibrant landscapes.

 21. Puerto Princesa